Apple hires former BMW, Canoo executive for car project

-Kranz, who was most recently the chief executive of electric vehicle startup Canoo Inc (GOEV.O), will report to Apple veteran Doug Field, who led development of Tesla Inc's (TSLA.O) mass-market Model 3 and now runs Apple's car project, the report said.
-Bloomberg reported the news earlier on Thursday.(https://bloom.bg/3zbslcq)
+Kranz, who was most recently the chief executive of electric vehicle startup Canoo Inc , will report to Apple veteran Doug Field, who led development of Tesla Inc's mass-market Model 3 and now runs Apple's car project, the report said.
+Bloomberg reported the news earlier on Thursday.(bloom.bg/3zbslcq)

 The iPhone maker’s automotive efforts, known as Project Titan, have proceeded unevenly since 2014 when Apple first started designing its own vehicle from scratch.